-S.2.5.2.
-Provision for Deactivating. - On a device equipped with an automatic temperature-compensating mechanism that will indicate or record only in terms of liters compensated to 15 °C or gallons compensated to 60 °F, provision shall be made for deactivating the automatic temperature-compensating mechanism so the meter can indicate and record, if it is equipped to record, in terms of the uncompensated volume.
+- S.2.5.2.
+Provision for Deactivating.
+On a device equipped with an automatic temperature-compensating mechanism that will indicate or record only in terms of liters compensated to 15°C or gallons compensated to 60 °F, provision shall be made for deactivating the automatic temperature-compensating mechanism so the meter can indicate and record, if it is equipped to record, in terms of the uncompensated volume. - S.2.5.3.

-- S.2.5.3.
 Gross and Net Indications.
 A device equipped with automatic temperature compensation shall indicate or record, if equipped to record, both the gross (uncompensated) and net (compensated) volume for testing purposes.
 It is not necessary that both net and gross volume be displayed simultaneously. - S.2.5.4.
 Provision for Sealing Automatic Temperature-Compensating Systems.
 Adequate provision shall be made for an approved means of security (e.g., data change audit trail) or physically applying security seals in such a manner that an automatic temperature-compensating system cannot be disconnected and no adjustment may be made to the system. - S.2.5.5.
 Temperature Determination with Automatic Temperature Compensation.
-For test purposes, means shall be provided (e.g., thermometer well) to determine the temperature of the liquid either: - (a) in the liquid chamber of the meter, or - (b) immediately adjacent to the meter in the meter inlet or discharge line.
-(Added 2007) - S.3.
+For test purposes, means shall be provided (e.g., thermometer well) to determine the temperature of the liquid either: - (a) in the liquid chamber of the meter; or - (b) immediately adjacent to the meter in the meter inlet or discharge line.
+(Added 2007) - S.2.6.
+Thermometer Well, Temperature Determination.
+For test purposes, means shall be provided (e.g., thermometer well) to determine the temperature if the liquid either in the: - (a) liquid chamber of the meter; or - (b) meter inlet or discharge line immediately adjacent to the meter.
+[Nonretroactive as of January 1, 2012) (Added 2011) - S.3.
 Design of Discharge Lines and Discharge Line Valves.